When you walk into a white room, you walk into an empty canvas.

 Together, the colors are the dynamic duo of color.
 Some variation of blue and green mixed is thought to be so popular because it looks like the ocean, a place often associated with peace and connectedness.

 When used in combination, these can be a striking color block.
 If done in deep colors, it can add depth and comfort to the room.
 Lighter shades, like sable and baby’s breath blue, gives off a beachy and lightweight look.

 Muted grey is the perfect companion to fiery red.
 They compliment each other because each brings an undertone of their color to the other, creating a visually pleasing flow between the two.
-A red trim around a grey door is popular.
+Red trim around a grey door is popular.

 Love Your Home

-If you’d love to update your interior and give it a special touch, call the Nevada Painting Company at 702-844-1700.
-Our color consultants will be happy to take as much time as you need to pick the perfect colors scheme for your home.
+If you’d love to update your interior and give it a special touch, contact The Painting Company.
+Our color consultants will be happy to take as much time as you need to pick the perfect color scheme for your home.
 You can even take our online color consulting tool for a test drive by clicking here.